XanaduAI/strawberryfields/doc/gbs_intro.rst

 The GBS applications layer includes functions for sampling from GBS devices that are programmed in this manner.
 It also includes a function for sampling more general Gaussian states, which are useful for applications to quantum chemistry.
+These functions are located in the :mod:`~.gbs.sample` module.

 GBS algorithms work by choosing a clever way of encoding problems into a GBS device and generating many samples, which are then be post-processed by classical techniques.
-The applications layer contains a dedicated module for each of the known GBS algorithms:
+The applications layer contains a dedicated module for each of the known GBS algorithms.